close

 Sponsor Intake

 This takes a few minutes.
-Here's what your role as a sponsor is — and what it isn't.
+Here's what a sponsor relationship is — and what it isn't.

-In recovery, we often need support in several areas at once to truly thrive.
+In recovery stewardship, we often need support in several areas at once to truly thrive.
 However, it's important to remember not everyone is equipped to help in every area.
-Unless they share otherwise, your sponsor is a peer walking the road with you, not a licensed professional or a pastor.
+Unless you share otherwise, a sponsor is a peer walking the road with a sponsee, not a licensed professional or a pastor.

 Below, we outline the distinctions between some very important roles in many people's recovery journeys: